earthly/earthly/README.md

 As an example, 🌍 Earthly introduces a richer target, artifact and image [referencing system](https://docs.earthly.dev/guides/target-ref), which allows for better reuse in complex builds spanning a single large repository or multiple repositories.
 Because Dockerfiles are only meant to describe one image at a time, such features are outside the scope of applicability of Dockerfiles.

-### How do I tell apart classical Dockerfile commands from 🌍 Earthly commands
+### How do I tell apart classical Dockerfile commands from 🌍 Earthly commands?

 Check out the [Earthfile reference doc page](https://docs.earthly.dev/earthfile).
 It has all the commands there and it specifies which commands are the same as Dockerfile commands and which are new.
 A summary of the differences are also shown [above here](#commands-beyond-dockerfile-syntax).

-### Can 🌍 Earthly build Dockerfiles
+### Can 🌍 Earthly build Dockerfiles?

 It cannot - however, translating Dockerfiles to Earthfiles is usually a matter of copy-pasting and making small adjustments.
 See the [getting started page](https://docs.earthly.dev/guides/basics) for some Earthfile examples.